大器晩成 (たいきばんせい) – “Genius matures late”

 Once they asked a frog who lived at the bottom of a well, ‘Would you like to fly in the sky?’

-‘Why the fuck would I want to do that?’ quoth the amphibian.
+‘Why the crap would I want to do that?’ quoth the amphibian.
 ‘Your sky is the size of a handkerchief!’

 “In the sky full of people, only some want to fly, isn’t that crazy?”